Organizational Psychology Programs

 Advanced CGU graduate students and faculty would be happy to provide you with more information about the field and career opportunities in Organizational Behavior and Positive Organizational Psychology.
 To make a phone appointment with our Career Advisor or to arrange a visit to campus, please email Ellen Soakai at Ellen.Soakai@cgu.edu.

 Click here to read about The Rise and Promise of Applied Psychology in the 21st Century.

 Click here to learn more about faculty and resources in the Organizational Behavior.

 Follow this link to learn about our Positive Psychology programs.

 Generous gifts to Claremont Graduate University have made it possible for us to realize our mission of making high-quality graduate education more accessible to a diverse group of students.
 We are happy to report that all Organizational Behavior and Positive Organizational Psychology students who request financial aid receive fellowships.
-At the time a student is offered admission to one of our graduate programs, SBOS faculty contact students to discuss the details of their financial aid package.
+At the time a student is offered admission to one of our graduate programs, DBOS faculty contact students to discuss the details of their financial aid package.
 In addition, significant increases in faculty research funding have resulted in a substantial increase in the number of stipends and the amount of tuition remission support we are able to provide.
-SBOS also regularly hires students for paid teaching assistantships.
+DBOS also regularly hires students for paid teaching assistantships.
 The CGU Office of Student Financing assists students with finding work study positions, private scholarships, and government loans.